Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • What follows is a string of defeats for Napoleon, leading ultimately to a coalition of his enemies, who invade and capture Paris.

 • In 1814 he abdicates and is exiled to Elba.
-He leaves the island a few months later with a band of loyal soldiers and sails to Golfe Juan on the coast, marching towards Paris and gathering support along what we now celebrate as the Route Napoleon (the site is in French but the maps are not).
+He sneaks off the island a few months later with a band of loyal soldiers and sails to Golfe Juan on the Mediterranean coast, marching towards Paris and gathering support along what we now celebrate as the Route Napoleon (the site is in French but the maps are not).
 This is known as the Hundred Days, which is approximately how long he stays in power the second time...

 Napoleon Elba island - the departureNapoleon leaves his exile on Elba for what will become his Hundred Days of second rule (Source)